Dougcoding/Revature_Project2/README.md

 - Douglas Lam

-### Requirements:
+### Features:
-- Create a Spark Application that processes COVID data
+- Created a Spark Application that processes COVID data
 - Analysis of COVID data
 - Produced a .jar file for your analysis.
 - Determined Trends from Data